Litecoin (LTC) Price Prediction for 2021: Will Litecoin Bounce Off MAs Soon?

 Technical Analysis, Litecoin – Will LTC/USD Bounce off the 50 SMA?

 As we mentioned above, Litecoin started life at $ 0.10 in 2011 and was trading at around $ 5 until 2017, when it started to turn bullish, taking off towards the end of that year, and reaching $ 420.
 After the big surge came the big crash, and Litecoin fell back down to $ 22, after a short-lived bounce off the 20 SMA (gray) on the monthly chart below.
 In 2019 buyers attempted to turn Litecoin bullish again, and they managed to push the price higher to $ 45, but couldn’t break the 20 SMA despite piercing it briefly.
-So, this moving average turned from support into resistance and rejected the price again early in 2020.
-But it surged towards the end of 2020 and at the beginning of 2021, although the current January candlestick looks like an upside-down pin, which is a bearish reversing signal after the strong bullish move.
-So, let’s wait and see how this candlestick closes.
+So, this moving average turned from support into resistance and rejected the price again early in 2020, while coming back to play again in May/June 2021.
+LTC/USD surged towards the end of 2020 and at the beginning of 2021, although the current January candlestick looked like an upside-down pin, which is a bearish reversing signal after the strong bullish move.
+But buyers kept pushing higher, with the market being in a middle of the biggest bullish run.

-The 20 SMA will probably turn into support on the monthly chart
+The 20 SMA has turned into support for LTC/USD on the monthly chart

-On the weekly chart below, Litecoin formed a resistance at $ 185 in May 2018, which seems like it is holding again, after rejecting the price earlier in January 2020.
-A base has formed in the low $ 20s, which has acted as support.
+On the weekly chart below, Litecoin formed a resistance at $ 185 in May 2018, while a base formed in the low $ 20s, which has acted as support.
 Moving averages, such as the 100 SMA (green) and the 200 SMA (purple), provided some resistance for Litecoin, but they were broken in November 2020 and turned into support immediately, suggesting further bullish momentum, which came in the following weeks.
-But the resistance at $ 185 held, and now the price is turning down.
-The first bearish candlestick was pretty big, while the other two look quite small, so sellers are finding it hard to push lower, which is another bullish signal.
+Litecoin surged until May, with the 20 SMA (gray) pushing it higher.
+But, by the middle of that month the crash came and the 20 SMA was broken.
+But, the other MAs at the bottom are holding as support, so hopefully we will see a bounce from there, which has already started.